dgestep/big-code-bang/README.md

  build successfully, however if it doesn't then open the menu option _View/Tool Windows/Gradle_ and click the _Refresh_ button to force a dependency refresh.
 * Expand the root project and open the config/readme.txt file and follow the instructions to continue setting up the application in Intellij.
 These instructions were generated to match your specified server configuration values.

-## Gradle Wrapper

-The [Gradle Build Tool](https://gradle.org/) is used to build your application and manage its dependencies.
-It is not necessary for you to download and install Gradle.
-The Big Code Bang project includes the gradle wrapper, which is a script that downloads gradle for you at runtime, along with all other dependencies.
-The first execution of the gradle wrapper scripts will be slower because the gradle wrapper downloads the dependencies that are specified in the build.gradle file.
-Subsequent executions will be fast because the dependencies aren't downloaded again.
+### Eclipse Instructions

+These instructions were written for the Oxygen release version for the Eclipse Java EE IDE.

+* Open Eclipse and choose or create a workspace.
+* Select the menu option File -> Import...
+* Choose the Gradle wizard and choose Existing Gradle Project.
+* If you are presented with a welcome screen, click next.
+* Browse and select the folder where the model project was generated.
+Using the property values contained within the above server.properties, the model project is located in the /temp/wiley-app/acme-roadrunner folder.
+Click Next.
+* Select the Gradle wrapper choice for the Gradle distribution.
+Click Next and then click Finish.
+* Right-click on the -web project, choose properties, and then Deployment Assembly.
+* Highlight the -applogic, -data, and -shared projects and click the Remove button to remove them from the assembly.
+* Click the Add... button.
+* Choose Project.
+* Highlight all projects and click Finish to re-add them to the assembly.
+* Click Apply and Close.
+* Right click on the -applogic, -data, -model, and -shared projects individually, choose Project Facets, and ensure that the Java version is set to 1.8.
+* Expand the root project and open the config/readme.txt file and follow the instructions to continue setting up the application in Eclipse.
+These instructions were generated to match your specified server configuration values.

 ## Quality Assurance Checks